katylava/memepy/README.rst

 Installation
 ============

 Place meme.py somewhere on your PATH.
-Requires PyQuery.
+Requires requests and PyQuery.

 Usage
 =====